Dissolution & Nourishment

 Acquired gene mutations that lead to cancer are often caused by environmental factors, including poor diet and a sedentary lifestyle.
 These lifestyle factors, aka epigenetics, contribute to genetic mutations either directly, by causing DNA damage, or indirectly, by inducing changes in cellular processes like metabolism and inflammation that ultimately promote cancer development.

 Additionally, mitochondrial adaptations play a significant role in cancer cell metabolism and survival, and these adaptations are influenced by diet and physical activity.
-You can hop over to this post exploring key examples of acquired gene mutations, their causes, and their links to poor diet and sedentary lifestyle, as well as the mitochondrial adaptations involved in cancer.
+You can hop over to this post where I used AI to explore key examples of acquired gene mutations, their causes, and their links to poor diet and sedentary lifestyle, as well as the mitochondrial adaptations involved in cancer.

 Beyond disease prevention